Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: Introduction

 Our contributions are as follows. (i) We generalise GPs to vector-valued data using the connection Laplacian operator, assuming that the data originates from a stationary stochastic process. (ii) We show that the resulting Riemannian manifold vector field GP (RVGP) method encodes the manifold and vector field's smoothness as inductive biases, enabling out-of-sample predictions from sparse or obscured data. (iii) To underscore the practical implications of RVGP, we apply it to electroencephalography (EEG) recordings from both healthy individuals and Alzheimer's disease patients.
 The global spatial regularity learnt by our method significantly outperforms the state-of-the-art approaches for reconstructing high-density electrical fields from low-density EEG arrays.
 This enables our method to better resolve vector field singularities and dramatically increase the classification power of disease states.

-Taken together, our technique opens the door to a differential geometric formulation of kernel-based operators and demonstrates a direct relevance for fundamental and clinical neuroscience.
+In sum, our work enables a differential geometric formulation of kernel-based operators and demonstrates a direct relevance for fundamental and clinical neuroscience.